-Best electric mountain bikes 2024 – we test 11 top rated e-MTBs
+Best electric mountain bikes – the top-rated e-MTBs we've tested

 (Image credit: GuyKesTV)

-After riding many of the best electric mountain bikes currently on the market, the Bike Perfect team has been thoroughly impressed.
-The latest crop of pedal-assisted mountain bikes have reliable motor systems, great components, and excellent suspension, making them a blast to ride on all manner of trail types.
+After riding the vast majority of the best electric mountain bikes currently on the market, our test team has been thoroughly impressed.
+The latest crop of pedal-assisted mountain bikes has reliable motor systems, great components, and excellent suspension, making them a blast to ride on all manner of trail types.

 e-MTBing has become massively popular and if you head out on the trails you'll see loads of riders hammering around with electrical assistance.
 There are many reasons why riders would opt for an e-MTB rather than a regular bike, whether it's packing in as many runs as possible, fitness issues, or simply preferring the different riding style of an e-MTB.

-All the bikes here are full-suspension models as we reckon hardtail e-MTBs are not quite up to the job of proper mountain biking.
+All the bikes here are full-suspension as hardtail e-MTBs are not quite up to the job of full-on mountain biking.
 They can still be a blast to ride on easy trails or fire roads though.

-We've fully tested all the e-MTBs in this guide and have come up with a list that we reckon are the finest around.
-Our best electric mountain bike is also our top lightweight e-MTB – the Specialized S-Works Turbo Levo SL II, weighing at a featherweight 17.6kg (38.8lb).
-If you want an e-MTB with a full fat motor though, our top rated option is the Whyte E-160 RSX.
+Every model in this guide has been tested by at least one of our experts and we've come up with a definitive list of the top e-MTBs on the market.
+Our best electric mountain bike is also a lightweight e-MTB – the Specialized S-Works Turbo Levo SL II, weighing at a featherweight 17.6kg (38.8lb).
+If you want an e-MTB with a full-power motor though, our top-rated option is the Whyte E-160 RSX.

-If you have less cash to splash, we also have a guide for the best budget e-MTBs, as well as an article on the best women's electric mountain bikes.
-And if you need more advice before taking the plunge on an e-MTB, you'll find buying advice at the bottom of this article.
+For those with less cash to splash, we also have a guide on the best budget e-MTBs.
+And if you need more advice before taking the plunge on an e-MTB, you'll find buying advice at the bottom of this page.
+You might also be interested in our article on 10 things you need to know before buying an electric mountain bike

 Best electric mountain bikes